Tracy Leslie: 1996-2000

 In 1996, Leslie began running a limited schedule in his No. 11.
-He ran eight races, his best finish a 10th at IRP.
+He ran eight races, his best finish a tenth at IRP.
 He also attempted the Daytona 500 in the Cup Series in a car owned by Phil Barkdoll, but he failed to qualify.
 In 1997, he signed to drive the No. 63 Lysol Pontiac Grand Prix for Hensley Motorsports.
 He had five top-tens and finished seventeenth in points.
 He returned to the ride in 1998, his best finish a thirteenth before he was released.
 He has not raced in NASCAR since.

-In 1999, he returned to the ARCA series driving a car owned by Jack Bowsher, and picked up wins at Winchester Speedway and Salem Speedway.
+In 1999, Leslie returned to the ARCA series driving a car owned by Jack Bowsher, and picked up wins at Winchester Speedway and Salem Speedway.
 He moved to a part-time schedule in 2000, running eight of twenty races, and picked up his last win at Salem.
 Leslie qualified for five races in 2001, with a best finish of sixth at Pocono.
 Leslie attempt to qualify at Toledo in 2004, but didn't make the field.
 He hasn't competed in any major form of motor sports since.